hikari-no-yume/SoundPalette/README.md

 ※ SoundPalette is not a product of, affiliated with or endorsed by Roland Corporation.

-Currently supports (as of v1.0.0):
+Currently supports (as of v1.1.0):

 * All Roland SC-7 exclusive messages.
-* Most Roland GS messages supported by Roland SC-55 and Roland SC-55mkII.
-(Notable absences: drum map editing and voice/partial reserves.)
+* Most Roland GS messages supported by the Roland SC-55 and Roland SC-55mkII.
+(Notable absences include: partial reserve editing, bulk dumps.)

 Future plans:

 * More standard MIDI/General MIDI support.
-* More Roland GS device support.
+* More Roland GS device support, starting with the SC-88.
+* RPN/NRPN support.
 * Yamaha XG support.

 Here are some things SoundPalette can do: